PhonemeHallucinator/Phoneme_Hallucinator/README.md

 4. Start Training by the following command:
    `python scripts/run.py --cfg_file=./exp/speech_XXL_cond/params.json --mode=train`

    If `tfrecord_path` doesn't exist, our codes will create tfrecords and save them to `tfrecord_path` before training starts.
 Note that if you encounter numerical issues ("NaN, INF") when the training starts, just try re-run the command multiple times.
+Training los will be saved to `./exp/speech_XXL_cond/`.